-As a expat living in Malmö, I have curated this Malmö Sweden city guide to help you get the most out of your time in my new hometown.
-Since I am still new to the city, I don’t claim to be a Malmö expert [yet].
-However, I have been doing a lot of exploring and already have so many recommendations to share.
+As a expat living in Malmo, I have curated this things to do in Malmo Sweden city guide to help you get the most out of your time in my new hometown.

-Malmö is so incredibly underrated, and is so much more than just a day trip from Copenhagen [although it absolutely can be if you’re short on time].
-I am so excited to share with you all my favourite things in this Malmö Sweden City Guide!
+Malmo is so incredibly underrated, and is so much more than just a day trip from Copenhagen [although it absolutely can be if you’re short on time].
+I am so excited to share with you all my favourite things to in Malmo Sweden with this city guide!

-Gamla Staden is undoubtedly the most charming neighbourhood in Malmö.
+Gamla Staden, or Malmo Old Town in English, is undoubtedly the most charming neighbourhood in Malmo.
 Narrow streets lined with beautiful old buildings, you’ll find yourself transported back in time and dreaming of what once-was.

-You’ll find the most picture-perfect alleyways and cobblestone streets in Gamla Väster, specifically on Jakob Nilsgatan and Jöns Filsgatan.
+You’ll find the most picture-perfect alleyways and cobblestone streets in Gamla Vaster Malmo, specifically on Jakob Nilsgatan and Jöns Filsgatan.

-Located in Gamla Staden, Lilla Torg is a picturesque square surrounded by restaurants – and when the weather is nice – patios.
-This is my favourite spot to grab a drink when the sun in shining, or take in one of Malmö’s many local festivals.
-Möllevångstorget
+Located in the Malmo old town, Lilla Torg is a picturesque square surrounded by restaurants – and when the weather is nice – patios.
+This is my one of my favourite spots to grab a drink when the sun in shining, or take in one of Malmo’s festivals.

-The waterfront in Västra Hamnen is beautiful!
+The waterfront in Vastra Hamnen is beautiful!
 Take some time to walk along the water-side parks, including Daniaparken and Scaniaparken to take in beautiful waterfront views.
-On a clear day, you can even see the iconic Øresund Bridge in the distance.
-This is also the perfect place to watch the beautiful Malmö sunset.
+On a clear day, you can even see the iconic Malmo-Copenhagen Oresund Bridge in the distance.
+This is also the perfect place to watch the beautiful Malmo sunset.

 Ribersborgsstranden also offers some incredible waterfront park space and beaches, and is a great place to go for a swim in the summer months!

-Here, you’ll also find Ribersborgs kallbadhus, which is a convenient local option if you’re looking cold baths and saunas.
-It also features a restaurant and patio, with spectacular views of the Øresund Bridge and the Turning Torso.
+Here, you’ll also find Ribersborgs kallbadhus, which is a convenient local option if you’re looking traditional Scandinavian baths and saunas in Malmo.
+It also features a restaurant and patio, with spectacular views of the Oresund Bridge and the Turning Torso.